softprops/np/README.md

 Doing this in a global `.sbt` file under `~/.sbt` will make `np`'s setting available to all of your sbt projects.

+### for sbt 0.13+

+If you don't already have one, create an `~/.sbt/0.13/plugins` directory.
+And inside of it, create an `np.sbt` ( it doesn't matter what you call it ) file containing the line

+    addSbtPlugin("me.lessis" % "np" % "0.2.0")

+This will make `npSettings` globally visible to your project definitions.

+If you wish to globally mix in `npSettings`, create a file under ~/.sbt/0.13 called `np.sbt` ( it doesn't matter what you call this either ) containing the line

+    seq(npSettings: _*)

 ### Customization

 If you have a lot of projects that use the same ivy organization id (your own) or you always start projects with the same version conventions (a SNAPSHOT), you may want to define your own custom global overrides.

-To do so, in a `~/.sbt/np.sbt` file, add the following.
+To do so, in a `~/.sbt/np.sbt` file in sbt 0.12, or `~/.sbt/0.13/np.sbt` file in 0.13, add the following.

     seq(npSettings:_*)